 Will they affect my lawn?

-Although the fungus itself is made up of tiny fibrous threads that resemble roots (known as Hyphae), the mushrooms themselves don’t have a root network, and therefore don’t directly compete for nutrients They take up very little space, and their lifespan is also very short, so there will be minimal to almost no negative affects to your lawn.
-Of course, they can be fairly unsightly if there are hundreds of them!
+Although the fungus itself is made up of tiny fibrous threads that resemble roots (known as hyphae), the mushrooms themselves don’t have a root network, and therefore don’t directly compete for nutrients.
+They take up very little space, and their lifespan is also very short, so there will be minimal negative effects to your lawn.
+Although, they can be fairly unsightly if there are hundreds of them!

 What can I do about them?

-The best method is to simply remove the mushrooms from the ground by picking them out from the base without digging in to the soil.
+The best method is to simply remove the mushrooms from the ground by picking them out from the base without digging into the soil.
 They are delicate and will break away from the base quite easily.
-They can be disposed of in to a compost heap or green recycling bin.
-If you lawn is covered, you can always use your lawn mower on a high cut setting to remove the heads of the mushrooms.
+They can be disposed of into a compost heap or green recycling bin.
+If your lawn is covered, you can always use your lawn mower on a high cut setting to remove the heads of the mushrooms.